1966 Florida Gators football team: Awards and honors

 Florida center Bill Carr was the team's other first-team All-American, receiving first-team honors from Time magazine and The Sporting News.
 Five Gators received first-team All-SEC honors from either the AP or UPI on the 1966 All-SEC football team.
 Spurrier, Carr, running back Larry Smith, and flanker Richard Trapp were consensus first-team picks by both the AP and UPI, while guard Jim Benson took first-team honors from UPI and second-team honors from the AP.

-NFL Draft
+NFL draft

 Ten players from the 1966 Florida team were either drafted to play or actually played in the National Football League (NFL).
-Four players were drafted into the league in the subsequent 1967 NFL Draft.
+Four players were drafted into the league in the subsequent 1967 NFL/AFL draft.
 They are: